WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Constant sized array

-A contant size can be specified by entering the number of entries in the square brackets.
+A constant size can be specified by entering the number of entries in the square brackets.
 This value may also name another variable which will be read to get the size.

 ```rust
 u32 array[100] @ 0x00;